djaus2/DNETCoreGPIO/README.md

 ## SW driven LED
 As above
 ## DHT22
-See circuit diram under Circuits  .
+See circuit diagram under Circuits  .
 Active pin is is GPIO26

 ## Publishing
 You need to Publish the app from Visual Studio.